pashatay/Availity_Registration_Form/README.md

 - Telephone Number
 - Email address

-The form was built following the **"mobile-first"** approach.
+The form was build following the **"mobile-first"** approach.
 It's fully scalable.

 Techonologies I used to build this:
 React (Context, Hooks), Node/Express, CSS, HTML.